 Previous winners include: Liz Sly (Chicago Tribune), Wolf Blitzer (CNN), Michael Weiskopf (Time Magazine), Martha Raddatz (ABC World News), Jill Carroll (the Christian Science Monitor), Paul Salopek (Chicago Tribune), Alan Johnston (BBC World Service), Georgie Ann Geyer (Universal Syndicate), Lara Logan (CBS), Adela Navarro (Zeta Magazine, Tijauna) and Michael Phillips (The Wall Street Journal).
 In November, 2017, Washington Post correspondent Souad Mekhennet became the first Muslim to receive this award.

 The Chicago Journalists Association annually honors a local, distinguished journalist who has dedicated years of service to the industry.
 Some of our recent honorees include David Jackson (Better Government Association), Cheryl Burton (ABC 7 Chicago), Michael Sneed (Chicago Sun-Times), Bruce Dold (Chicago Tribune) and financial columnist Terry Savage.

 Chicago Journalist of the Year

 The Chicago Journalists Association bestows this special honor to a local journalist who has produced exemplary work in the past year.
-Some of our recent recipients include Sharon Cohen (Associated Press) and Greg Hinz (Crain’s Chicago Business).
+Some of our recent recipients include the late Sharon Cohen (Associated Press) and Greg Hinz (Crain’s Chicago Business).

 In 2017, we presented a Comeback of the Year Award to NBC Chicago’s Rob Stafford in place of Chicago Journalist of the Year.